NVIDIA/NeMo-Framework-Launcher/README.md

 Additionally, NeMo has a notebook which walks through the steps (which these scripts encapsulate) to train and run inference for PEFT models: https://github.com/NVIDIA/NeMo/blob/main/tutorials/nlp/lora.ipynb

 ##### 5.12.1.2 PEFT Training with NeMo Megatron Launcher
-PEFT stage could launch PEFT methods including PTuning, LoRA, Adapters and IA3 in a single stage, by setting different peft scheme.
+PEFT training with PTuning, LoRA, Adapters and IA3 can be launched in a single stage by setting the `peft_scheme` field in the config.
-It is implemented via adapter_mixins framework with a unify style. mix-n-match PEFT scheme like adapter_and_ptuning can be easily extended to do ia3_and_ptuning or lora_and_ptuning
+The unified framework is implemented via adapter mixins.
+Combination PEFT schemes like adapter_and_ptuning can be easily extended to do ia3_and_ptuning or lora_and_ptuning

-PTuning does not need to flexibility to insert prompt tokens anywhere in the input.
+PTuning does not need the flexibility to insert prompt tokens anywhere in the input.
 This feature has been removed for simplicity.

 ##### 5.12.1.2.1.
 Common
 <a id="markdown-common" name="common"></a>